-As at 30 June 2014 and the date of this report the Entity has an interest in a joint venture arrangement in the Blackstone Range/Michael Hills Farm-In in Western Australia.
+As at 30 June 2015 and the date of this report the Entity has an interest in a joint venture arrangement in the Blackstone Range/Michael Hills Farm-In in Western Australia.
 The Entity has earned a 75% interest in this joint venture by funding and carrying out exploration on these tenements and is currently sole funding exploration and development expenditure on the Project Tenements until completion of a feasibility study to earn a 90% interest (refer to note 21).

-During the financial year Plaints on these Project tenements were lodged in the Wardens Court by Blackstone Exploration Pty Ltd, in relation to both the 2013 and 2014 expenditure years.
-The Entity is currently vigorously defending these Plaints.
+During the 2014 financial year Applications for Forfeiture (the Plaints) on the Blackstone Range Project tenements, E69/2108 and E69/2109 (the EL's), were lodged in the Wardens Court by Blackstone Exploration Pty Ltd, in relation to the expenditure years ending 27 April 2013 and 27 April 2014 (collectively the 2013 and 2014 Expenditure Years).
+During the financial year the Entity defended these Plaints, which were dismissed on 31 July 2015.